-Hua Lien International (Holding) Company Limited (the "Company") and its subsidiaries (collectively the "Group") publish its Environment, Social and Governance Report (the "ESG Report") which was prepared for the year ended 31st December 2017 with reference to the Environmental, Social and Governance Reporting Guide (the "Guide") set out in Appendix 27 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited, and based on the material aspects of the Group and its stakeholders.
-Unless otherwise stated, this ESG Report covers the supporting service operation by a wholly owned subsidiary of Sino-Africa Technology & Trading Limited (at the People's Republic of China (the "PRC") (the "Supporting Service Operation") and the sugar cane growing and sugar manufacturing plant in Jamaica in regions of Bernard Lodge (which has agricultural operation only and the operation has suspended operation since July 2016), Mushmusk (which have both agricultural and manufacturing operation and both operations have suspended since July 2016) and Frome (which have both agricultural and manufacturing operation and both operations remain normal) , those are operated by a 70 percent owned subsidiary of Pan Caribbean Sugar Company Limited (the "Planting and Manufacturing Operation").
+Hua Lien International (Holding) Company Limited (the "Company") and its subsidiaries (collectively the "Group") publish its Environment, Social and Governance Report (the "ESG Report") which was prepared for the year ended 31st December 2019 with reference to the Environmental, Social and Governance Reporting Guide (the "Guide") set out in Appendix 27 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited, and based on the material aspects of the Group and its stakeholders.
+Unless otherwise stated, this ESG Report covers the supporting service operation by two wholly owned subsidiaries of Sino-Africa Technology & Trading Limited and Zheng Cheng International Trade (Guangzhou) Limited at the People's Republic of China (the "PRC") (the "Supporting Service Operation") and the sugar cane growing and sugar manufacturing plant in Jamaica, those are operated by a 70 percent owned subsidiary of Pan Caribbean Sugar Company Limited (the "Planting and Manufacturing Operation").
 Supporting Service Operation as well as Planting and Manufacturing Operation represent the core operations of the Group.